Particular/docs.particular.net/serviceinsight/how-logging-works.md

 - Logging
 ---

 When launching ServiceInsight, you can see a Log Window.
-This window is like the Output window of your IDE and you can see some of the most important logs in the system without parsing log files and going through the usual hassles.
+This window is like the Output window of the IDE and you can see some of the most important logs in the system without parsing log files and going through the usual hassles.

 To keep the number of logs minimal and relevant, the Log Window relates mostly to HTTP operations and calls to ServiceControl, as due to the nature of the HTTP operations (timeouts, network issues, etc.) they can cause the most confusion.